-Line 17, Taxable income before specific deduction of \$100.
+Line 17-Taxable income before specific deduction of \$100.
 Political organizations, newsletter funds, and separate segregated funds: Subtract line 16 from line 8 and enter the result on line 17(c).

 Exempt organizations (section 501(c)) that are not political organizations: Complete lines 17a and 17b if the organization made exempt function expenditures that were not from a separate segregated fund.
-Enter the lesser of line 17a or 17b on line 17c.
-See Exempt organizations that are not political organizations on page 2 for a description of the amounts to enter on these lines.
+Enter on line 17c the smaller of line 17a or 17b.
+See Exempt organizations that are not political organizations on page 2 for an explanation of the amounts to enter on these lines.